Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Experiments Results

 \subsection{Image Classification on CIFAR-10}

-Next, we move to a neural network finetuning.
-We first pretrain ResNet-20~\citep{he2016deep} with 260k parameters on a subset of CIFAR-10 and then finetune this checkpoint on the remaining examples.
-The finetuning tasks are: (1) airplane, car, ship, truck; (2) cat, dog; (3) deer, dog, frog, horse.
-We compare \revision{Hessian-Weighted (\textsc{IVON-Hess}) and Mixture-Weighted (\textsc{MultiIVON-Hess})} to simple averaging and \revision{Exact Solution (Joint training)}.
-Hyperparameters are in \Cref{ssec:hypvision}.
+Here, we pretrain ResNet-20~\citep{he2016deep} with 260k parameters on a subset of CIFAR-10 and then finetune it on the tasks: (1) airplane, car, ship, truck; (2) cat, dog; (3) bird, deer, frog, horse.
+We compare Hessian-Weighted and Mixture-Weighted Merging, both using IVON, to Simple Merging and multitask training.
+Results are shown in~\cref{fig:CIFAR10results} and again show that better posterior approximations yield better estimates.
+We find that the approximated Pareto front found by more expressive posteriors, in particular Mixture-Weighted Merging, comes closer to the one of multitask training but also covers trade-offs that simple scalarization could not find, where multitask finetuning is used to try several $\valpha$s.

-Results are shown in~\cref{fig:fig2} and again show that better posterior approximations yield better previews.
-For example, \revision{Simple Merging} misses that performance is still good in any of the corners, especially the top and bottom right one.
-Hessian-Weighted merging misses the best-performing region and would suggest exploring a region slightly above it.
-Mixture-Weighted previews are much better and improve with the number of components.
-Interestingly, the best-performing region of this approach moves further down and right, that is, closer to that of the joint training solution.